NAME

 - Generation of “keyboard events” for use by X servers.

-driver provides a number of
+The wskbd driver provides a number of

 ioctl functions to control key maps and other parameters.
 These functions